Are Devon Rex Cats Good with Kids?

 Devon Rexs are small and somewhat fragile, so children must be taught gentle handling.
 They do best with older children who understand boundaries.

-With a typical weight of 5-10 lbs and lifespan of 9-15 yrs, the Devon Rex requires thoughtful care tailored to their specific breed characteristics.
+At 5-10 lbs and 9-15 yrs of life expectancy, the Devon Rex carries specific care considerations that benefit from early attention.
 What makes the Devon Rex remarkable among small cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.

 Age-Appropriate Interactions

 Individual variation exists within every breed, but documented breed traits provide a solid foundation for care planning.
-Devon Rexs with high energy levels need consistent outlets for their drive and enthusiasm.
+Owners of Devon Rex should bake energy outlets into the daily schedule; skipping a day here and there is fine, skipping the concept is not.

 - Size: small (5-10 lbs)